Bow Tie Analysis

 - Personal protective equipment.

-Bow Tie Analysis diagrams shall be unit level / equipment specific MAH scenarios.
-A Bow Tie diagram shall be prepared for each MAH scenarios, presenting its causes, consequences and potential escalation scenarios, along with the barriers that prevent, detect, control or mitigate the scenarios (either preventative barrier or mitigating barrier).
-The barriers will be further analysed for their defeat mechanism (escalation factors) and measures provided to overcome the barrier defeat mechanism (escalation factor controls).
+Bow Tie Analysis diagrams shall be unit-level / equipment-specific MAH scenarios.
+A Bow Tie diagram shall be prepared for each MAH scenario, presenting its causes, consequences, and potential escalation scenarios, along with the barriers that prevent, detect, control, or mitigate the scenarios (either a preventative barrier or a mitigating barrier).
+The barriers will be further analyzed for their defeat mechanism (escalation factors) and measures provided to overcome the barrier defeat mechanism (escalation factor controls).

 - Hazard